small-tech/site.js/README.md

 The `enable` command sets up your server to start automatically when your server starts and restart automatically if it crashes.
 Requires superuser privileges on first run to set up the launch item.

 For example, if you run the command on a connected server that has the ar.al domain pointing to it and `ar.al` set in _/etc/hostname_, you will be able to access the site at https://ar.al.
-The first time you hit it, it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.
+(Yes, of course, [ar.al](https://ar.al) runs on Site.js.)
+The first time you hit your live site, it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.

-When the server is enabled, you can also use:
+When the server is enabled, you can also use the following commands:

   - `disable`: Stop server and remove from startup.
   - `logs`: Display and tail server logs.
   - `status`: Display detailed server information (press ‘q’ to exit).

 Site.js uses the [systemd](https://freedesktop.org/wiki/Software/systemd/) to start and manage the daemon.
-Beyond the commands listed above that Site.js supports natively (and proxies to systemd), you can make use of all systemd functionality via the `systemctl` and `journalctl` commands.
+Beyond the commands listed above that Site.js supports natively (and proxies to systemd), you can make use of all systemd functionality via the [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html) and [journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html) commands.

 ## Build and test from source